Lemon Pepper Chicken with Orzo

 Can I Use Boneless Chicken?

-Tips for Cooking One Pot Pastas
+Tips for Cooking One Pot Pasta

 Getting one pot pasta meals to cook just right can take a little practice, but here are a few tips to make sure your pasta cooks evenly and all the way through without leaving too much liquid behind:

-- Use a heavy or thick bottomed piece of cookware.
+- Use a heavy or thick-bottomed piece of cookware.
 Thin cookware doesn’t cook evenly and can leave some pasta undercooked and some pasta overcooked.
 A deep skillet or Dutch Oven will work well for this recipe.

 - Use a burner that is close in size to the bottom of your pot or pan.
 If the burner is a lot smaller than the width of the pan, you may have trouble getting the outside edges to cook evenly.